thejoshwolfe/poaf/README.md

 #### Data Region

-The Data Region is divided up into one or more streams compressed separately from each other.
+If Compression Method is not None, the Data Region is compressed in one or more distinct streams.
-Every byte of the Data Region must be included in exactly one stream.
+Every byte of the Data Region structures specified below must be included in exactly one compression stream.
-See Archive Header for the definition of `compress()` and `decompress()` used in this section, and note that those functions can be the identity function if the Compression Method is None.

-The first stream starts with the `ArchiveMetadata`.
-Each subsequent stream, if any, starts at the start of a `DataItem`.
+The first stream starts with the `DataRegionArchiveMetadata` at the start of the Data Region, and each subsequent stream, if any, starts at the `file_contents` of a `DataItem`.
+The last compression stream ends at the end of the last structure, usually the last `DataItem`, or sometimes the `DataRegionArchiveMetadata` if there are no items, or the `DataRegionSentinel` if present.
-If the Index is disabled, there MUST be only be one stream.
+If the Index is disabled, there MUST be only be one stream for the whole Data Region.
+Note that in some cases, all the Data Region structures together comprise 0 bytes of data, but the Data Region must still be compressed if Compression Method is not None.

+If Compression Method is None, the Data Region is not compressed; there are no compression streams.

-If the Index is enabled, the Index Region contains `data_item_offset` fields that encode the locations of the start of each stream after the first.
+Note that if the Index is enabled, each `IndexItem` contains a `previous_stream_compressed_size` field that can encode the location of the `file_contents` of the corresponding `DataItem`.
-The purpose of splitting the Data Region into multiple streams is to enable a reader to jump to the middle of the archive and decompress an item without needing to decompress all bytes leading up to that item.
+The purpose of this field is to enable a reader to first read the Index Region, then jump to the middle of the archive and read a given item's `file_contents` in bounded time (not dependent on the sizes of the prior items).
+Note that the `previous_stream_compressed_size` does not encode an absolute offset, but rather a relative offset from a previous reference; see the Index Region documentation for full details.

+If Compression Method is None, then every `IndexItem.previous_stream_compressed_size` must encode the location of the corresponding `DataItem.file_contents`.
+Again see the Index Region documentation for full details.

-The creator of an archive may choose to group multiple `DataItem` structures together into a single stream, in which case some `data_item_offset` fields will be 0, which means they do not encode the location of the start of a stream.
+If Compression Method is not None, then the creator of an archive may choose to group multiple items' `file_contents` (and any `DataItem` fields in between) together in a compression stream, in which case it is not possible to jump to the start every item's compressed `file_contents`, because compression streams must be decoded linearly from the start of the stream.
+If a compression stream does not begin at a `DataItem.file_contents`, then the corresponding `IndexItem.previous_stream_compressed_size` must be 0, indicating an unspecified value.

-If Compression Method is None, then a creator MUST not group multiple `DataItem` structures together into a single stream.
+(Note that when Compression Method is None, a 0 is a valid value, not an unspecified value.)
-TODO: what if the contents is actually 0 size?
+If an item's `file_size` is 0, the `previous_stream_compressed_size` MUST also be 0;
+this is to avoid a structural ambiguity in the archive, and it would never be useful to jump to a zero-sized `file_contents` anyway.
+Otherwise, if a compression stream begins at a `DataItem.file_contents`, then the corresponding `IndexItem.previous_stream_compressed_size` must not be 0.

-The Data Region first contains a `DataRegionArchiveMetadata` structure once:
+The Data Region first contains a `DataRegionArchiveMetadata` structure once.
+(As a reminder, if Compression Method is not None, then this and the following structures are inside one or more compressed streams.)

 ```
 alias DataRegionArchiveMetadata =